Peter Coombe Mandolins and Guitars

 clips.
 I have spent much time researching how to make a

-great sounding flat top mandolin, and with the second
+great sounding flat top mandolin, and with the third

 generation of these mandolins that use some guitar